nautobot/nautobot/nautobot/docs/development/apps/migration/ui-component-framework/custom-content.md

 More built-in filters can be found in [`Nautobot Built-In Filters`](../../../../../user-guide/platform-functionality/template-filters.md#nautobot-built-in-filters)

-## 3. Create a custom Panel class if needed:
+## 3. Create a custom Panel class if needed

 ```python title="custom_panel.py"
 from django.template.loader import get_template